mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 * We sometimes explore the **value** that is supposed to be _generated_ or unfortunately _destroyed_ in the business flow.
 We explore different currencies: money being the most obvious one, often to discover that other are more interesting (like _time_, _reputation_, _emotional safety_, _stress_, _happiness_, and so on).
 * We explore **problems** and **opportunities** in the existing flow, allowing everyone to signal issues that didn't suerface during the previous steps, or to make improvement ideas visible.
 * We might challenge the status quo with an **alternative flow**: once the understanding of the current situation is settled, what happens if we change it?
 Which parts are going to stay the same and which one are going to be radically changed or dismissed?
-* We might **vote then most important issue** in order to leverage the clarity of collective understanding into political momentun to do the right thing.
+* We might **vote then most important issue** in order to leverage the clarity of collective understanding into political momentun to do the right thing[^PTCD].

 All this stuff, plus more, is usually awesome!
 But most of the information needed to sketch context boundaries is already available, if you take a closer look.